se-edu/learningresources/contents/ruby/Rails.md

 As can be seen, the common routes that you would need for the resources have already been mapped to their respective URI's.
 This is equivalent to manually declaring the 7 resourceful routes for the `user` resource.
 By convention, Rails will then look for a controller called `users_controller.rb` and invoke the name of the function mapped to the particular URI and Verb.
 More information about Rails routes and how they work can be found [here](https://guides.rubyonrails.org/routing.html#resource-routing-the-rails-default).

 #### Controller
+In the standard Rails convention, once inside the application directory, if you navigate to `app/controllers/`, you should be able to see all the controllers in your project.
+Rails will look for the controller with the `<name>_controller.rb`, where `<name>` would be replaced by the result under the `Controller` heading in the list of routes above, in this case, "users".
+It will then look for the function name under the `Action` heading mapped to the URI function inside the Controller, and then call it.
+This is where the bulk of the business logic of your application would be.
+So if the person makes a GET request to `/users`, then Rails will open `users_controller.rb`, and call its `index` method (refer to the code below).

 <center>

 ```ruby